hyptocrypto/test-traffic/README.md

 ## Simple app to test [traefik](https://github.com/traefik/traefik) as a K8s ingress/gateway

 ### Run locally
-* Have helm and some k8s service running, DockerDesktop or Minikube work well.
+* Have helm and some k8s cluster running, DockerDesktop or Minikube work well.
 * Run the start script.
 This will helm install traefik and install some demo apps & config.
 ```shell
 /bin/bash run.sh